aosabook/500lines/same-origin-policy/same-origin-policy.markdown

-An `XmlHttpRequest` can be used by a script to send/receive resources to/from a server, but unlike `BrowserHttpRequest`, it does not immediately result in creation of a new page or other changes to the browser and its documents.
+An `XmlHttpRequest` can be used by a script to send/receive resources to/from a server, but unlike `BrowserHttpRequest`, it does not immediately result in the creation of a new page or other changes to the browser and its documents.
 To say that a call does not modify these aspects of the system, we define predicates `noBrowserChange` and `noDocumentChange`: